Access4all/adg/pages/introduction/about/README.md

 Clockwise from top right:

 - **Donato Rotunno**, web developer at Liip.
-- **Joshua Muheim**, web developer and accessibility expert at «Access for all», initiator of and main contributor to the ADG.
+- **Joshua Muheim**, web developer & accessibility expert at «Access for all», initiator of and main contributor to the ADG.
 - **Jürgen Rudigier**, frontend developer at Hinderling-Volkart.
 - **Thomas Jaggi**, web developer at UNIC.
 - **Anton Bolfing**, accessibility expert at «Access for all», responsible for final editing and testing of the ADG.